home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 Some products are supported by integrations that are not named after the product.
 For example, Roborock vacuums are integrated via the Xiaomi Miio integration, and the IKEA SYMFONISK product line can be used with the Sonos integration.

-There are also cases where a product line only supports a standard IoT standard like Zigbee or Z-Wave.
+There are also cases where a product line only supports a standard IoT standards like Zigbee or Z-Wave.
 For example, the U-tec ultraloq works via Z-Wave and has no specific dedicated integration.

 For end-users, it can be confusing to find how to integrate those products with Home Asssistant.
 To help with these above cases, Home Assistant has "Virtual integrations".
 These integrations are not real integrations but are used to help users find the right integration for their device.